SatelliteShorelines/CoastSeg/docs/how-to-install-pixi.md

 ## Activate an existing Pixi environment
 - Activate your pixi environment using the `pixi shell` command
-- Use `pixi shell -e all` if you want to use the zoo workflow.
+- Use `pixi shell` if you want to use the zoo workflow.

     ```
     cd <coastseg_location>